numalariamodeling/FE-2023-examples/README.md

 </p>
 </details>

+Before running the weekly example scripts, please ensure that the emodpy virtual environment has been successfully loaded and that this [repository has been cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) to the project directory on QUEST, ideally as */projects/b1139/FE_<username>/FE-2023-examples*.
+- Navigate to the project: `cd /projects/b1139`
+- Make your personal directory for the program: `mkdir FE_<username>` then navigate into it using `cd FE_<username>`
+- Clone this repository with your ssh address for the repo.
+Click the green "code" button above and copy the ssh address then run the following on QUEST: ` git clone <ssh address>`

+Before you start on an exercise, make sure that you have pulled or fetched the latest changes from the repository (see git-guides [git-pull](https://github.com/git-guides/git-pull)).

 ## Week 1: Overview of EMOD
 This week we will be discussing EMOD's general structure and content as well as making sure you are ready to run the model on our linux-based HPC, QUEST.
 You will set up your own virtual environment to run EMOD via emodpy and idmtools and clone this github repository to your home directory on QUEST.
 Please familiarize yourself with the repo, website, and EMOD documentation before running the simple example at the end of this week.